 History / Biographical Note

 In 1907, New York State officials cited the need for the establishment of a facility to care for the "feeble minded and epileptic."
 The State purchased 2,000 acres of rolling farm country in Thiells, a Rockland County hamlet, to build the facility.
-In 1909, the facility was renamed Letchworth Village in honor of William Pryor Letchworth, a noted philanthropist, humanitarian and advocate for the village's creation.
-Letchworth sought to depart from the mission of custodial institutions built during the nineteenth century and instead embrace a forward-looking treatment plan that would provide education, training and vocations to children and adults with mental retardation and developmental disabilities.
+In 1909, the facility was renamed Letchworth Village in honor of William Pryor Letchworth, a businessman, philanthropist, and advocate for the village's creation.
+Letchworth sought to depart from the mission of custodial institutions built during the nineteenth century and instead follow a treatment plan that would provide education, training and vocations to children and adults with developmental disabilities and other neurodevelopmental conditions.
 The resident patients (or "inmates", as they are called in annual reports) worked as farmers of the Letchworth land.
 According to the New York State Office of Mental Retardation and Developmental Disabilities, the farm produced over one million dollars worth of crops during the 1930s, and it remained active until the early 1960s.
 Dr. Charles S. Little, who figures largely in these photographs and documents, was the first superintendent of Letchworth.
-Dr. George Jervis, a research scientist at Letchworth, achieved international acclaim for his discovery of the cause of Phenylketonuria (PKU), a metabolic disease which can cause intellectual disabilities and other health conditions if not treated.
+Dr. George A. Jervis, a research scientist at Letchworth, achieved international acclaim for his research into the causes of Phenylketonuria (PKU), a metabolic disease which can cause intellectual disabilities and other health conditions if not treated.
 While farming activity ended at Letchworth Village in the early 1960s, the facility did not close until 1996.